melvinabraham/AndroidApps/README.md

 	6. CountDown: Basic StopWatch

-	7. BrainTrainer: Simple app to sharpen your brain
+	7. BrainTrainer: Simple app to sharpen your brain.

 ## To Do